 Where curious kids spend a whole morning outdoors.
 The 155-acre nature sanctuary inside the 610 loop is a genuinely peaceful escape, with 5+ miles of easy trails through forest and meadow.
 The renovated Nature Playscape is the draw for younger kids — spider web climbing, a sandbox, stump yard, and balance elements that feel like play and sneakily build gross motor skills.
 The indoor Discovery Room adds a rain-day safety net.
 Skip parking fees by visiting on Thursdays or the second Sunday of the month.

-Good to know: trails, nature playscape, spider web climbing, sandbox, stump yard, lumber yard, gardens, nature observation, discovery room.
+Good to know: trails, nature playscape, spider web climbing, sandbox, stump yard, lumber yard.

 Parent tip: Pick up a free scavenger hunt card at the front desk — it gives kids 6 and up a mission and adds an easy 30 minutes to any trail walk.